Falkirks/meta-fiesta/README.md

 This library is an application component for a closed-source project.
 It takes a list of objects with a "logic" property and a single test object.
 Each "logic" property will be executed in sandboxed JS and passed the test object.
 The objects containing a "logic" that returned truthy will be passed in an arrray to a callback function.

-Probably not that helpful to you?
+Probably not that helpful to you...

 ## Install